wesleychipeco/trifecta-fantasy-league/README.md

 To open tunnel:
 `yarn add ngrok`
-manually add authtoken to created file: `/home/ubuntu/ngrok.yml`
-run `ngrok http 3000 -bind-tls=true -config=ngrok.yml` from `/home/ubuntu`
+Add authtoken to ngrok config on server run `ngrok http 3000 -bind-tls=true`

 ### Use screen to start processes